Marilyn R. Gugliucci, M.A., Ph.D., AGHEF, GSAF, AGSF, NAOMEF

 Dr. Gugliucci is a Fellow of the National Association of Osteopathic Medical Educators (NAOME), the American Geriatrics Society (AGS), the Gerontological Society of America (GSA), the Academy for Gerontology in Higher Education (AGHE), and the Maine Gerontological Society (MGS).
 Her expertise and passion in the field of aging has resulted in numerous presentations nationally and internationally.
 Her international presentations were conducted in Greece (2020), Ireland (2018), IAGG San Francisco (2017), Germany (2016), Norway (2015), Ireland (2015 & 2012), Italy, (2013), Austria (2004), and England (2003).
-She serves on the national GSA Board of Directors (2019-2020), served on the GSA Council for 8 years, and held the position of Chair (2012-2013) for the Health Sciences Section (1750 members).
-Dr. Gugliucci served on the AGHE board for 11 years and was elected president serving from 2008-2010.
-In this role she led the organization to create and endorse new forward thinking definitions for geriatrics and gerontology.
-She is on the review boards for the Aging International Journal, the International Journal of Clinical Medicine, and is on the Executive and Review Boards for the Journal of Gerontology and Geriatrics Education, among others.
+She served on the Gerontological Society of America (GSA) inaugural board of directors (2019-2020), on the GSA Council for 8 years, and held the position of GSA Health Sciences Section Chair (1750 members, 2012-2013).
+Dr. Gugliucci served on the Association for Gerontology in higher Education (AGHE) board for 11 years and was elected AGHE president serving from 2008-2010.
+In this role she led the organization to create and endorse new reframed language definitions for geriatrics and gerontology.
+She is on the review boards for the British Geriatrics Medicine Journal, International Journal of Clinical Medicine, Journal of Hospital Medicine, and Journal of Veteran Studies.
+She serves on the Executive and Review Boards for the Aging International Journal and Journal of Gerontology and Geriatrics Education, among others.
 Although not a nurse, she was a mentor for the Sigma Theta Tau International Honor Society of Nurses/Hartford Foundation Geriatric Nursing Leadership Academy.
-In Maine, she served on the boards for Maine Legal Services for the Elderly, St Andre Health Care, Southern Maine Agency on Aging, SAGE Maine, and the Maine Gerontological Society; also serving as MGS president (2010-2012).
-She is currently serving on the Board of Directors for Piper Shores Life Care Retirement Community, Hospice of Southern Maine Ethics Board, and Maine Council on Aging (Founding Director).
+In Maine, she has and continues to serve on a number of boards related to aging and health.
+She is currently serving on the Board of Directors for the Maine Council on Aging (founding board member and secretary), Piper Shores Life Care Retirement Community, Hospice of Southern Maine Ethics Board, and Maine Chapter of the American Geriatrics Society (Dirigo Geriatrics Society board member and secretary).
+She was a founding board member of SAGE (Services and Advocacy for GLBT Elders) Maine and the Maine Gerontological Society (president, 2010-2012, founding board member).